Haruki-Hotarou-2021/Game-Of-Life/README.md

 # Game of Life

-Game of Life is a simple simulation of cells on a grid which obey a few simple rules to produce complex patterns.
+A Game of Life is a simple simulation of cells on a grid which obey a few simple rules to produce complex patterns.

 ## Rules: